odileeds/datamapper-layers/README.md

     - `url` - a link to the license terms
   - `size` - the size of the GeoJSON data in bytes
   - `colour` - a hex/rgb colour to use for the layer (layers have one colour)
+  - `centre` - the latitude and longitude of the data layer centre (allows basic location-sensitive searching through layers without having loaded the layers)
   - `odbl` - a boolean that says if this layer has a license that allows derivative data
   - `popup` - either a string with replacement keys (that will be available within the "properties" object of a feature in the GeoJSON, or a Javascript function that builds a string